 I am a practicing Pagan Priestess and Hereditary Witch, now living in Devon and practicing the Craft with my handfasted life partner Heather.
 I have been involved with a number of organisations including inter-faith groups and Pagan conventions, and have often given talks to interested groups of non-Pagans.
 For many years I have studied and taught various aspects of the Craft including Earth, Healing and Prognostic Magic.

-When working ritual or magic on my own (or with other Roma) I of course work in the Romani language and completely in accordance with Romani magical traditions; however when I lead rituals for English speakers, I use a somewhat adjusted set of rituals (which you'll find on this website) which have a more Celtic / western-Pagan "flavour", partly because much of the Romani magic simply cannot be translated into English, and partly because of the rules of secrecy which apply in my tradition.
+When working ritual or magic on my own (or with other Roma) I of course work in the Romani language and completely in accordance with Romani magical traditions; however when I lead rituals for English speakers, I use a rather different set of rituals (which you'll find on this website) which have a much more Celtic / western-Pagan "flavour", partly because much of the Romani magic simply cannot be translated into English, and partly because of the rules of secrecy which apply in my tradition.

 What Paganism Isn't